AguaClara/Textbook/AIDE/Specifications.rst

    #.
 The diameter of the tubes shall be designed to provide laminar flow over the desired range of chemical flows.
 Given the laminar flow, the flowrate through the dosing tubes will be directly proportional to elevation difference between the chemical level in the constant level tank and the dose slider.

    #.
-The plant shall have a spare set of dosing tubes on hand so that one set of tubes can be cleaned while the other set is in use.
+The plant shall have a spare set of dosing tubes on hand for each chemical feed so that one set of tubes can be cleaned while the other set is in use.

    #.
 Head loss through all other tubes and fittings other than the dosing tubes shall be less than 5% of the head loss through the dosing tubes.